daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 ![update6-0.jpg]({{site.baseurl}}/img/update6-0.jpg)

-That done I find the iso image in the available formats and click "download file".
+That done I find the iso image in the "available formats" section and click "download file".

 ----------------